Learning to love yourself is a journey.

 We all have certain beauty standards but we still love and accept people despite their shortcomings.

 Do the same with yourself.
-You are hearing what you talk to yourself.
+You are hearing what you say to yourself.
 So let the self-talk be respectful and loving.

 8. STOP SEEKING APPROVAL